raphiki/raphiki.github.com/_posts/2013-03-31-a-jekyll-bootstrap-site-hosted-by-github.md

 ### DNS tricks

-If you have a domain name you can even make point it or a subdomain of it on your GitHub pages.
+If you have a domain name you can even point it (or a subdomain of it) to your GitHub pages.

 #### Entire domain pointing on _GitHub Pages_